dougbutner/universal-consciousness/README.md

 0th and 10th dimensionality are both the omnipresence connecting All.
 They are the same, like 360° and 0° on a circle, though in this case the circle is a torus.

-**Clarification: 0th and 10th dimension are the unity point of every density level** For densities and dimensions to co-exist,
+**Clarification: 0th and 10th dimension are the unity point of every density level** For densities and dimensions to co-exist, consciousness must be present at each point the densities can express.
+The conneciton o

 **Clarification: 4th, 5th, and 6 densities can have collective consciousness experiences** In the course, density 7 marks the first non-physical collective conscious experience.
 While the 7th density if the first true collective experience, o